Hiring a Contractor

 - Have a detailed contract written.
 The more details the better.
 This will protect both you and the contractor and avoid miscommunication.
 Never assume that anything is included until you see that it has been written in the contract.

 - Establish a clear and detailed schedule of completion in writing.
 While reasonable exceptions can be made for variables like weather, it is important to establish a clear completion date rather than leaving the project open-ended.

 - Make sure that the appropriate permits have been obtained before work starts.
 Ask the contractor to show you proof that the permit has been obtained.
-You can also call Construction Services at the number above to verify that the permits have been issued.
+You can also call the Building Department to verify that the permits have been issued.

 - It is a bad sign if a contractor is reluctant to obtain permits or inspections.
 Some contractors may claim that they do that particular work "all of the time" without getting a permit.
-The only way to be sure if a permit is required and what inspections are required is to ask Construction Services directly.
+The only way to be sure if a permit is required and what inspections are required is to ask the Building Department directly.